Introduction

 Magento Marketplace development cost

-An online marketplace is a multi-vendor store (think Amazon).
+An online marketplace is a multi-vendor store (Amazon).
 Sellers offer a selection of their products to marketplace shoppers as a way of expanding their customer base.
 Building a marketplace is much more complex than building a single-brand eCommerce store.
 Naturally, the costs will be quite a bit higher.

 In addition to the basic eCommerce functionalities, a Magento marketplace website requires ‘Seller accounts and dashboards,’ approvals by super admin for sellers’ product listing, customer accounts, complex workflows, multi-currency support, etc.